kartonfarkas/api_docs/source/suite/customers/index.rst

 Customers and Administrators
 ============================

 Customer is the owner of the Suite account (i.e. your company).
-Administrators are people authorized to login to the service.
+Administrators are people authorized to login on behalf of the Customer to the service.
 Please note that there are different access levels for admins.

 Customer Settings
 -----------------